dwillco2/py_gaussian/README.md

 Various scripts for the automation of quantum chemical jobs using gaussian, orca, and CREST.

-Each job type has its own class, e.g. the GenGaussian class which contains various utilities for automated job submission.
+Each job type has its own class, e.g. the GenGaussian class which contains various utilities for automated job submission and inherit from a GenJob class.

-Job submission scripts (.bash) are currently set up for my personal use on Edinburgh's Eddie cluster (OpenPBS), so will need modified for personal use if forking.
+Currently set up for jobs on the Heriot-Watt DMOG cluster using slurm.
+Can be easily modified to suit your HPC environment.